-The Canary Project produces art and media that deepen public understanding of human-induced climate change and energize commitment to solutions.
+The Canary Project produces art and media that deepen public understanding of the Anthropocene.

 Originally founded in 2006 as a project to photograph landscapes throughout the world where scientists are studying the impacts of climate change, we have since supported diverse projects involving more than 100 artists, designers, writers, educators and scientists.

 Our focus is on cultivating research-intensive projects that contribute to knowledge building and are able to communicate that knowledge in a way that both respects complexity and inspires respect for life.

 We receive fiscal sponsorship from Media Collective, Inc., a 501(c)3 tax exempt corporation in the sate of New York.
 All donations to The Canary Project should be sent to Media Collective and are tax deductible.
 We are in the process of establishing our own independent 501(c)3 corporation.